 One downside of living in Deal Island, however, is that residents on average have to contend with a long commute, spending on average 38.01 minutes every day commuting to work.

-Deal Island is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Deal Island doesn't have a public transportation system that people use for their commute.

 The per capita income in Deal Island in 2022 was $24,753, which is low income relative to Maryland and the nation.
 This equates to an annual income of $99,012 for a family of four.
 However, Deal Island contains both very wealthy and poor people as well.